gustavoroc/node_stuff/README.md

 # node_stuff

 ### This repository has all of my study codes about node

 - Added until the moment:
   - Threads in node:
-        - file:<threads.js>
+    - file: ./threads-node